root-project/root/tree/ntuple/v7/doc/specifications.md

 It is a IEEE-754 single precision float with some of the mantissa's least significant bits truncated.

-Future versions of the file format may introduce additional column types without changing the minimum version of the header.
+Future versions of the file format may introduce additional column types without changing the minimum version of the header or introducing a feature flag.
 Old readers need to ignore these columns and fields constructed from such columns.
 Old readers can, however, figure out the number of elements stored in such unknown columns.